paradigmxyz/reth/book/cli/reth/node.md

       --debug.hook-all
           Hook on every transaction in a block

+      --debug.engine-api-store <PATH>
+          The path to store engine API messages at.
+If specified, all of the intercepted engine API messages will be written to specified location

 Database:
       --db.log-level <LOG_LEVEL>
           Database logging level.
 Levels higher than "notice" require a debug build